Gotham Testbed: a Reproducible IoT Testbed for Security Experiments and Dataset Generation: Abstract

 \section{Abstract}

-The scarcity of available Internet of Things (IoT) datasets remains a limiting factor in developing machine learning based security systems.
-Static datasets get outdated due to evolving IoT threat landscape.
-Meanwhile, the testbeds used to generate them are rarely published.
-This paper presents the Gotham testbed, a reproducible and flexible network security testbed, implemented as a middleware over the GNS3 emulator, that is extendable to accommodate new emulated devices, services or attackers.
-The testbed is used to build an IoT scenario composed of 100 emulated devices communicating via MQTT, CoAP and RTSP protocols in a topology composed of 30 switches and 10 routers.
-The scenario presents three threat actors, including the entire Mirai botnet lifecycle and additional red-teaming tools performing DoS, scanning and various attacks targeting the MQTT and CoAP protocols.
-The generated network traffic and application logs can be used to capture datasets containing legitimate and attacking traces.
-We hope that researchers can leverage the testbed and adapt it to include other types of devices and state-of-the-art attacks to generate new datasets that reflect the current threat landscape and IoT protocols.
-The source code to reproduce the scenario is publicly accessible from~\cite{MiRepositorio}.
+The growing adoption of the Internet of Things (IoT) has brought a significant increase in attacks targeting those devices.
+Machine learning (ML) methods have shown promising results for intrusion detection; however, the scarcity of IoT datasets remains a limiting factor in developing ML-based security systems for IoT scenarios.
+Static datasets get outdated due to evolving IoT architectures and threat landscape; meanwhile, the testbeds used to generate them are rarely published.
+This paper presents the Gotham testbed, a reproducible and flexible security testbed extendable to accommodate new emulated devices, services or attackers.
+Gotham is used to build an IoT scenario composed of 100 emulated devices communicating via MQTT, CoAP and RTSP protocols, among others, in a topology composed of 30 switches and 10 routers.
+The scenario presents three threat actors, including the entire Mirai botnet lifecycle and additional red-teaming tools performing DoS, scanning, and attacks targeting IoT protocols.
+The testbed has many purposes, including a cyber range, testing security solutions, and capturing network and application data to generate datasets.
+We hope that researchers can leverage and adapt Gotham to include other devices, state-of-the-art attacks and topologies to share scenarios and datasets that reflect the current IoT settings and threat landscape.